pilotmoon/PopClip-Extensions/source/TaskPaper.popclipext/README.md

 The extension has one action, which takes the selected plain text and adds it as a new task in the Inbox project of the open TaskPaper document.

+If no TaskPaper document is currently open, the extension will show an "X".

 ## About

 This is an extension for [PopClip](https://pilotmoon.com/popclip/).